 The Dutch are among the largest online spenders of all EU nations and are a lucrative market for online retailers.
-In 2019 alone, the Dutch e-commerce market was worth 25.8 billion euros.
+In the first few months of 2022 alone, Dutch consumers made 168 million purchases online.

 Dutch shoppers are increasingly using platform-based sales (such as online marketplaces) to find a good deal.
 This is predicted by analysts at ING to become the dominant method for people to shop online in the near future.
-Understanding which marketplaces are the most popular, and how to maximize profits from marketplace selling, is essential to maintain and advance your market position in the Netherlands.
+Understanding which marketplaces are the most popular, and how to maximise profits from marketplace selling, is essential to maintain and advancing your market position in the Netherlands.

 So what are the most popular online marketplaces in the Netherlands?
-What marketplace trends can we expect for 2021?
+What marketplace trends can we expect for 2023 and beyond?
 And how can you get profitable access to your share of the billions of euros being spent by Dutch shoppers in online marketplaces every year?

 In this article, we will briefly examine the evolving e-commerce landscape in the Netherlands, see which online marketplaces are the most popular, and consider some strategies and tools for realizing and maximizing your sales potential.